MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/stats-leaderboards/title-managed/live-stats2017.md

 ---
 title: Title-managed Stats overview
-description: User Stats track a player's progress and prowess in a game.
+description: Stats track a player's progress and prowess in a game.
 With title-managed Stats, the game code maintains the stats, and sends the stat values to the server for display upon request. ms.date: 07/02/2018 ms.topic: article
 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, player stats, leaderboards, title-managed stats